Become a member Call our safeguarding helpline

 Verifying the applicant's identity

 When the applicant has completed their Application Form, they must then show you their identity documentation for you to review.
-This should be original documents only (not copies) and in person (not via a video/conference call).

 The list of acceptable documents can be viewed here.